0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 - If MATCH_COLUMN_COUNT is ON
   - The COPY command checks if the column count on each row in each file from the source matches the column count of the destination table
   - If there is a column count mismatch, the COPY command fails

+> [!NOTE]
+> MATCH_COLUMN_COUNT works independently from MAXERRORS.
+A column count mismatch causes COPY INTO to fail regardless of MAXERRORS.

 ## Permissions